-2 The final sentence in Section 5 is intended to ensure that a board member who may be a landlord, realtor, banker,
+2 The final sentence in Section 5 is intended to ensure that a board member who may be a landlord, realtor, banker, etc., is not prevented from voting on general policies that may have some impact, direct or indirect, on all members of that profession.

-- property, government or affairs of the Grantee or use such information to advance the financial or other private interest of the director, or employee or others. - 7.
-Corporate Property: No director or employee shall request, permit or engage in the unauthorized use of the Grantee's funds, vehicles, equipment, materials or property of personal convenience or profit.
+7. Corporate Property: No director or employee shall request, permit or engage in the unauthorized use of the Grantee's funds, vehicles, equipment, materials or property of personal convenience or profit.